 The greatest blessing the Wierschke Family has enjoyed however is benefiting along with all the members of our Trinity Church Family from the ministry of Trinity Lutheran Church and School.
 This is a ministry that by Sharing Christ grounds us firmly in the love and grace of our Lord and Savior.
 Pastor Wierschke is appreciative and thankful for the opportunity to serve and to continue to build upon Trinity’s 150+ year ministry of Christian elementary education, as well as Trinity’s rich and varied musical traditions in worship.
 Through message and music the ministry of Trinity Lutheran Church and School proclaims: we will tell the next generation the praiseworthy deeds of the LORD, His power, and the wonders He has done (Psalm 78:4).

-Pastor Schmidt is new to the Trinity family.
-He became a part of the pastoral staff in August 2017, after serving a multi-site congregation in Mauston and Adams-Friendship, WI, for 5 years.
-Pastor and his wife, Angie, moved here with their four daughters.
-Their dog, Goosey, is staying in Adams-Friendship until they’re able to move her down here, too.
+Pastor Schmidt has been part of the pastoral staff of Trinity since August 2017, after serving a multi-site congregation in Mauston and Adams-Friendship, WI, for 5 years.
+Pastor and his wife, Angie, moved here with their four daughters, who all enjoy their time at Trinity Lutheran School.

 Pastor and Angie were married after they both graduated from Martin Luther College, in the summer of 2007.
 They were married at Immanuel Lutheran Church in Manitowoc, WI, where Angie’s grandfather had served as the pastor for several decades.
 In fact, Angie’s grandfather was the one who married them on that special day.

-Pastor and Angie enjoy their new home in the Caledonia area, exploring the many beautiful things that this area has to offer.
-While Pastor stays busy at Trinity, Angie is busy teaching Kindergarten in the Racine Unified school district.
+Pastor, Angie, and their kids enjoy living in Caledonia, along with exploring the many beautiful things that this area has to offer.
+While Pastor stays busy at Trinity, Angie is busy teaching Spanish at Oak Creek East Middle School.

-Pastor Schmidt and Angie are both excited to be a part of the Trinity family.
-They are eager to grow in faith together with all the brothers and sisters here and to enjoy all the blessings that God is showering upon the work at Trinity.
-They are also excited for their children to be a part of the Trinity family, as they grow in their faith and knowledge of Jesus at the school.
+Pastor Schmidt and Angie both love being part of the Trinity family and enjoying all the blessings that God is showering upon the work at Trinity.
+They are also thankful that their children are a part of the Trinity family, as they grow in their faith and knowledge of Jesus at the school.
 “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
 Amen” (II Pet.
 3:18).